View on GitHub

 • If the button’s appearance changes (e.g., due to theme changes), you’ll need to update the screenshots.

-• Use the confidence setting to adjust image recognition reliability (due to DPI scaling or themes).
+• Adjust the confidence setting for image recognition if needed (due to DPI scaling or themes).

 Automated Debug Information Saving: